Placer County Probate — What Heirs Need to Know

 Placer County local rules and procedures

-Roseville courthouse.
+Commissioner hears probate — deemed stipulation if you do not object.
 All Placer County probate matters are filed and heard at 10820 Justice Center Dr. in Roseville.
-The court assigns probate cases to a dedicated probate department heard by a Commissioner, and under Local Rule 80.1.3, parties must file written notice indicating whether they stipulate to the Commissioner at least five court days before the hearing — failure to do so is deemed a stipulation.
+The court assigns probate cases to a dedicated probate department heard by a Commissioner, and under Local Rule 80.1.3, parties must file written notice indicating whether or not they stipulate to the Commissioner at least five court days before the hearing.
+This is a critical deadline: failure to file a notice of stipulation or non-stipulation is deemed a stipulation to the Commissioner for all purposes other than trial.
+Parties who want a judge to hear their matter must act in advance.

-Calendar notes system.
+Calendar notes published five days before hearings.
 Under Local Rule 80.1.4, the court publishes calendar notes approximately five days before each hearing on its website at www.placer.courts.ca.gov.
-These notes outline the procedural status of each case, identify any defects, and indicate whether a personal appearance is required.
-If no appearance is needed but an interested person appears to oppose, the court will ordinarily continue the hearing and allow the opponent to file written opposition.
+These notes outline the procedural status of each case, identify defects, indicate whether an appearance is required, and may include additional information to help parties prepare.
+The notes are explicitly not a tentative ruling on the merits — they address procedure only.
+If no appearance is required but an interested person appears to oppose the petition, the court will ordinarily continue the hearing and allow the opponent to file and serve written opposition.
+Parties without internet access can call (916) 408-6119 to access the notes.

-Inter vivos trust distributions.
-Under Local Rule 80.2.1, when a petition to administer an estate seeks to admit a will that distributes to an inter vivos trust, the petitioner must give notice to all trustees, successor trustees, and beneficiaries.
-The petitioner must also file either an authenticated copy of the trust or a declaration identifying those parties — an additional step that can delay proceedings if not completed promptly.
+Inter vivos trust distributions require full trust disclosure.
+Under Local Rule 80.2.1, when a petition to administer an estate seeks to admit a will that distributes to an inter vivos trust, the petitioner must give notice to all trustees, successor trustees, and beneficiaries as defined in Probate Code section 24(c)-(d).
+The petitioner must also file either an authenticated copy of the trust or an affidavit or declaration identifying all trustees, successor trustees, and beneficiaries — an additional step that can delay proceedings if not completed promptly.
+This rule is more detailed than many California counties' requirements for pour-over will situations.

 Placer County probate timeline